benvineyard/personal-website/src/content/about/index.md

   - TypeScript
   - HTML & CSS
   - React
-  - Vue
-  - Ember
+  - AngularJS
   - Node.js
   - Express
+  - MongoDB
+  - SQL Server
+  - C#
+  - ASP.NET
 ---

 Hello!
-I'm Brittany, a web developer based in Boston, MA who enjoys building things that live on the internet.
+I'm Ben, a principal fullstack engineer based in Las Vegas, NV who enjoys building things that live on the internet.
 I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I get to work on a variety of interesting projects and tools on a daily basis.
+I eat, drink and sleep technology & software.
+I have been developing software professionally for over 20 years.
+I am passionate about what I do, confident I can deliver a viable customer product, and skilled enough to make it fly.

 Here's a few things I'm experienced with: